vatesfr/xen-orchestra/docs/sdn_controller.md

 ## Requirements

-> All requirements are matched in an up to date XCP-ng. o
+> All requirements are matched in an up to date XCP-ng.
 > On older XCP-ng or on Citrix Hypervisor, changes might be done manually.

 To be able to use `VxLAN`, the following line needs to be added, if not already present, in `/etc/sysconfig/iptables` of all the hosts where `VxLAN` is wanted: